Adalab/resources/README.md

-# Adalab technical resources for use in exercises, examples ...
+# Adalab technical resources for use in exercises, examples...

-This repository is published with GitHub Pages in the URL: http://beta.adalab.es/resources
+This repository is published with GitHub Pages in http://beta.adalab.es/resources

-To use one of these resources in your code use this URL + the file path.
+To use one of these resources in your code use `http://beta.adalab.es/resources/FOLDER/FILE-NAME.EXT`.
 For example:

 ```html
 <link rel="stylesheet" href="http://beta.adalab.es/resources/stylesheets/all.css" />